 Bruce A. Beal, Robert L. Beal, and Alexander S. Beal Professor of the Practice of Public Health

-In1996, Dr. Marlink helped create the Botswana-HAI Partnership for HIV Research and Education (BHP).
+In 1996, Dr. Marlink helped create the Botswana-HAI Partnership for HIV Research and Education (BHP).
 Through this partnership the Government of Botswana and HAI have worked together to combat the AIDS epidemic in Botswana.
-Under his direction, and in partnership with the Botswana Ministry of Health, HAI launched the KITSO AIDS Training Program in 2001.
-KITSO is the national training program for physicians, nurses, and pharmacists and has trained more than 5000 health professionals in HIV/AIDS care and antiretroviral treatment.
-KITSO training modules address issues such as antiretroviral therapy, HIV/AIDS-related disease management, gender-specific HIV issues, supportive and palliative care, and various psychosocial and counseling themes.
-In addition, Dr. Marlink is also the Principal Investigator for a US$5.2 million/year grant from the President’s Emergency Plan for AIDS Relief (PEPFAR).
-The BHP-PEPFAR effort includes both a Clinical Laboratory Master Trainer Program and the creation of the Botswana Ministry of Health’s Monitoring and Evaluation Unit, now all directed by BHP.
+Under his direction, and in partnership with the Botswana Ministry of Health, HAI launched the KITSO AIDS Training Program in 1999.
+KITSO is the national training program for physicians, nurses, and pharmacists, which has trained more than 9000 health professionals in HIV/AIDS care and antiretroviral treatment.
+KITSO training modules address issues such as antiretroviral therapy, HIV/AIDS-related disease management, gender-specific HIV issues, task-sharing, supportive and palliative care, and various psychosocial and counseling themes.
+In addition, Dr. Marlink was the Botswana County Director for HSPH’s 3-country President’s Emergency Plan AIDS Relief (PEPFAR) grant, The Botswana PEPFAR effort includes a Clinical and Laboratory Master Training Program and the creation of the Botswana Ministry of Health’s Monitoring and Evaluation Unit, now all directed by BHP.

-Dr. Marlink has authored or co-authored over 85 scientific articles.
-He has also written a textbook on AIDS, Global AIDS Crisis: A Reference Handbook, and edited another, AIDS in Africa, 2nd Edition.
-In addition, he is the editor of a Special Supplement to AIDS and is the Executive Editor for the recently published 3 volume book: From the Ground Up: A Guide to Building Comprehensive HIV/AIDS Care Programs in Resource Limited Settings.
+Dr. Marlink has authored or co-authored over 120 scientific articles.
+He has also written a textbook on AIDS, Global AIDS Crisis: A Reference Handbook, and co-edited another, AIDS in Africa, 2nd Edition.
+In addition, he has been the editor of two Special Supplements to the journal AIDS and is the Executive Editor for the 320 author, 3 volume text: From the Ground Up: A Guide to Building Comprehensive HIV/AIDS Care Programs in Resource Limited Settings.

 B.A., 1976, Human Biology, Brown University